 On June 2, 1985, the Union of European Football Associations (UEFA) bans English football (soccer) clubs from competing in Europe.
-The ban followed the death of 39 Italian and Belgian football fans at Brussels’ Heysel Stadium in a riot caused by English football hooligans at that year’s European Cup final.
+The ban followed the death of 39 football fans, most of them Italian, at Brussels’ Heysel Stadium in a riot caused by English football hooligans at that year’s European Cup final.

 The 1985 European Cup final pitted two of the most successful and storied clubs in Europe against each other: Juventus from Turin, Italy, and Liverpool, an English team that was the defending European champion.
 At 7 p.m., right before the start of the match, a group of Liverpool fans, drunk from a day spent at the bars in Brussels, charged after a group of Juventus fans.
 In the melee, a stadium wall collapsed, crushing some spectators.
 Others were trampled in the ensuing rush to flee the stadium.
 In all, 32 Juventus fans were killed, as well as seven bystanders.
 Hundreds of other people were injured.
 To avoid further rioting from the unruly crowd, the game went on as scheduled.
 Juventus won 1–0.